julie-forman-kay-lab/IDPConformerGenerator/docs/installation.rst

     # navigate back to the idpconfgen github folder and re-run
     python setup.py develop --no-deps

-Now, if you choose the flag `-scm mcsce`, IDPConfGen will use MCSCE to build sidechains as backbone conformers are generated.
-You will see `idpconfgen build -h` has a specific group of parameters dedicated to MCSCE, you can explore those as well.
+Now, if you choose the flag :code:`-scm mcsce`, IDPConfGen will use MCSCE to build sidechains as backbone conformers are generated.
+You will see :code:`idpconfgen build -h` has a specific group of parameters dedicated to MCSCE, you can explore those as well.